Getting Started with Cowork

 Step 2: Enable Cowork Mode

-- Chat mode: Standard conversation (web-like behavior)
+- Chat: Standard conversation (web-like behavior)

-- Cowork mode: Agentic mode with filesystem access
+- Cowork: Agentic mode with filesystem access

 Step 3: Grant Folder Access